-Electoral Area E has seen the proportion of owner households decline slightly over the past three census periods, from 92% in 2006 to 85% in 2016 (Figure 9)3.
+Electoral Area E has seen the proportion of owner households decline slightly over the past three Census periods, from 92% in 2006 to 85% in 2016 (Figure 11).
 This also reflects an overall decrease in owners from 1,050 households to 1,025 households.
 The proportion of renter households in Electoral Area E has increased over the same time period, from 8% to 15%, and shows actual growth in terms of actual households, from 90 to 175 households.
-For comparison, in 2016, 70% of PRRD residents where homeowners and 28% were renters.
+Similarly, the PRRD experienced the same trend of owner households decreasing from 74% to 70% and renter households increasing from 25% to 28% over the same time period.
 In part, this tenure breakdown can be attributed to higher household incomes (i.e. more ability to afford to own) or lack of available rental properties within the Electoral Area, and is typical of rural communities.
 The decrease in owner households and increase in renter households could be attributed to the changes in industry demand within the region.

-3 There was no data available for 2011
+&lt;sup>4 There was no data available for 2011

-Figure 9 - Households by Tenure in Electoral Area E, 2006-2016
+Figure 11 - Households by Tenure in Electoral Area E, 2006-2016